Marmarabirlik: Licensed storage activities of Marmarabirlik

-Today at this point, the project is successfully implemented only by Marmarabirlik in Turkey.
+Today, at this point, the project is successfully implemented only by Marmarabirlik in Turkey.
 In the scope of the project, Marmarabirlik had invested a total of 17,050,000 $ and the amount of 50% of the investment (8,525,000 $) was refunded from The World Bank's sources within the framework of the Protocol.

 This project was started at the end of 2007 and completed at the end of 2008.
-During this period, construction of Başköy Licensed Olive Storage with a capacity of 7,000 tons, construction of Erdek Licensed Olive Storage with a capacity of 8,000 tons and construction of Başköy Licensed Olive Oil Storage with a capacity of 5,800 litres were completed by the union.
-In this project, glass reinforced plastic (GRP) tanks, due to more healthy and hygienic, used for preservation and natural fermentation of olives instead of concrete tanks and stainless steel tanks used for olive oil storage as well.
+During this period, the construction of Başköy Licensed Olive Storage with a capacity of 7,000 tons, the construction of Erdek Licensed Olive Storage with a capacity of 8,000 tons and the construction of Başköy Licensed Olive Oil Storage with a capacity of 5,800 litres were completed by the union.
+In this project, glass reinforced plastic (GRP) tanks, due to being more healthy and hygienic, are used for preservation and natural fermentation of olives instead of concrete tanks and stainless-steel tanks used for olive oil storage as well.

-If the necessary of commercial and administrative infrastructure complete before olive harvest period of 2012, joint share licensed olive and olive oil storage company, has 23,000,000 TL (15,000,000) capital sum, will start to serve Turkish olive farmers and traders.
+If the necessary commercial and administrative infrastructure is completed before the olive harvest period of 2012, a joint share licensed olive and olive oil storage company has 23,000,000 TL (15,000,000) capital sum, and will start to serve Turkish olive farmers and traders.